 Most often, a SharePoint based issue tracking system is not effective in its original form if there is no easy way of sourcing and tracking ticket information from emails stored on your Outlook.
 Moreover, most trouble tickets cannot be resolved within a single e-mail and response.
 Feedback from the end-user and suggestions from other technicians or stakeholders often occur and lead to multiple request-response emails in Microsoft Outlook.
 Different members from the support teams may provide resolutions during the course of the request.
 So, in practical scenario, a trouble ticket might have various e-mail versions of the resolution steps, and the ticket should reflect the compete snapshot of these responses and resolutions.
 The question is, how will these emails from Outlook get updated to the ticket item in your SharePoint list?
 This is where our expertise and solutions comes into the picture to fill this glaring void.

-With our Outlook add-in (Issue Tracker for Outlook & SharePoint), you can establish and maintain a live connection between your email clients (Microsoft Outlook) to your SharePoint lists, such that, you are able to simply press a button to raise and log a trouble ticket from the selected email to your Issue Tracking SharePoint list.
+With AssistMyTeam Issue Tracker add-in for Outlook, you can establish and maintain a live connection between your email clients (Microsoft Outlook) to your SharePoint lists, such that, you are able to simply press a button to raise and log a trouble ticket from the selected email to your Issue Tracking SharePoint list.
 The generated ticket item in SharePoint will inherit metadata information from the email or sender, such as name, email address, phone number, address, problem description, attachments, and any number of custom fields, your administrator might have deployed.

 Automatic logging of tickets from emails